Sara Mohr-Pietsch: Early life and education

 Mohr-Pietsch was born in London to a mother of Polish and a father of German descent.
-She sang in her school's choral society and took the role of Aeneas in a school production of Dido and Aeneas.
+She attended South Hampstead High School, where she sang in the choral society and took the role of Aeneas in a school production of Dido and Aeneas.
 After school, she studied music at Newnham College, Cambridge (1998–2001), where she was the first ever Newnham Choral Scholar in Selwyn College's Chapel Choir.
 After gaining a first-class degree, she studied for an MA at the University of Edinburgh, subsequently becoming a tutor, a post she retained until 2006.

 Career

 While based in Edinburgh, Mohr-Pietsch embarked on a career in arts administration and began to broadcast on Radio 3, winning a BBC talent contest in 2004.

 After moving back to London, her involvement with the network became more extensive.
 She became a regular presenter of the network’s Breakfast programme in 2007.
 Her fortnightly stretches alternated with those of Petroc Trelawny; previously Rob Cowan was the other regular presenter.
 In addition, she presents (with others) the contemporary music programme Hear and Now.
 Mohr-Pietsch began to present The Proms in 2008 on Radio 3, and on television for the BBC.
 At the beginning of December 2013, Clemency Burton-Hill replaced her on Breakfast.

-Mohr-Pietsch regularly presents Radio 3's The Choir, and the Discovering Music series, particularly in programmes on Johann Sebastian Bach, whom she greatly admires and has studied extensively; early music is another interest.
+Mohr-Pietsch regularly presented Radio 3's The Choir, and the Discovering Music series, particularly in programmes on Johann Sebastian Bach, whom she greatly admires and has studied extensively; early music is another interest.

+In April 2024, she began a new series, "Music Map" for BBC Radio 3, in which "Mohr-Pietsch explores a piece of classical music, travelling to it through a playlist of connected and contrasting sound worlds, and mapping it in a musical landscape".
+In addition, Mohr-Pietsch co-presents "Night Tracks", described on the BBC Radio 3 website as "an adventurous, immersive soundtrack for late-night listening, from classical to contemporary and everything in between".

 She is also a singer and pianist and plays the viola da gamba – "incredibly badly" in her own words.